ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 > ... it's time to turn back to old documents to figure out the logic
 > behind some of the engineering decisions.
 Dodd says it's easy to
 > find the engineering decisions, but harder to find the
 > reasoning.
-This means combing through secondary documents and
+This means combing through __secondary documents and
-> correspondence hoping to find the solution, trying to get in another
+> correspondence__ hoping to find the solution, trying to get in another
 > engineer's head.

 Holy cow.

 I mean, I realize that the solution had severe constraints placed on it (miniscule processing power, and 64KB of RAM).
-But the situation being described sounds more serious than that.
+But the situation being described sounds like it's orthogonal to those constraints.

 > _"trying to get in another engineer's head."_